Chasing 99%: MNIST without CNN

 If keep increasing that it starts overfitting and starts performing bad on the test dataset as we see later in the blog.

-Loss Curves: As you can see more epochs gave the model more iterations to update its weights properly and hence the it navigates closer to global minima.
-The jaggy part of curve shows the points where model navigates to a uphill position due to momentum (learning rate) but in next iteration comes backs down the hill towards.
-Note that this is just simplification of N dimensional space onto 3 Dimensional for understanding.
+Loss Curves: As you can see, more epochs gave the model more iterations to update its weights properly, and hence it navigates closer to the global minima.
+The jaggy part of the curve shows the points where the model navigates to an uphill position due to momentum (learning rate) but in the next iteration comes back down the hill towards the minima.
+Note that this is just a simplification of the $N$-dimensional space onto 3 dimensions for understanding.

 image